Climate and Average Weather Year Round in Eagle Idaho, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.2 months, from May 14 to August 21, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is July 3, with an average of 8.1 kWh.
+The brightest month of the year in Eagle is July, with an average of 8.0 kWh.

 The darker period of the year lasts for 3.6 months, from October 30 to February 16, with an average daily incident shortwave energy per square meter below 2.9 kWh.
-The darkest day of the year is December 21, with an average of 1.6 kWh.
+The darkest month of the year in Eagle is December, with an average of 1.6 kWh.

 The topography within 2 miles of Eagle contains only modest variations in elevation, with a maximum elevation change of 151 feet and an average elevation above sea level of 2,578 feet.
 Within 10 miles contains only modest variations in elevation (3,186 feet).
 Within 50 miles contains large variations in elevation (7,316 feet).